Guides

 - Some do not count shootings in the commission of a crime like robbery the same as a school shooting, further skewing statistics.

-- The Rand organization, a nonpartisan think tank, studied the issue and determined that there were 30 firearm accidents and other incidents in schools involving armed resource officers in the period 2014-2017, which represents more potentially hazardous incidents than armed intruder or active shooters over the same period.
+- The Rand organization, a nonpartisan think tank, studied the issue and determined that there were 30 firearm accidents and other incidents in schools involving armed resource officers in the period 2014-2017, which represents more potentially hazardous incidents than armed intruders or active shooters over the same period.

 FBI Gun Free Zone Statistics